Maxime Lestienne: Al-Arabi

 On 31 August 2014, Lestienne moved overseas to joined Qatari side, Al-Arabi on a permanent transfer.

 Loan to Genoa

-Lestienne was loaned out to Genoa until the end of the 2014–15 season almost immediately after signing for Qatari side Al-Arabi.
+However, Lestienne was loaned out to Serie A club Genoa until the end of the 2014–15 season almost immediately after signing for Qatari side Al-Arabi.
+He make his debut for the club on 21 September 2014 in a 1–0 win over Lazio.
 On 18 January 2015, he got himself a brace of assist as his club settled in a 3–3 draw against Sassuolo.
+Lestienne scored his first goal for the club equalising for his team which Genoa went on to win Inter Milan 3–2 on 23 May 2015.

 Loan to PSV

-On 12 July 2015, Lestienne was loaned out to PSV until the end of the 2015–16 season.
-PSV decided not to exercise its option to buy the player at the end of the loan spell.
+On 12 July 2015, Lestienne was loaned out to Eredivisie club PSV until the end of the 2015–16 season.
+He scored his first goal for the club in a 3–1 win over Feyenoord on 30 August 2015.
 In the 2015–16 UEFA Champions League group stage fixture against Manchester United on 15 September 2015, Lestienne assisted twice to Héctor Moreno and Luciano Narsingh to secured a 2–1 home victory.
 On 30 September 2015, Lestienne scored a brace in the UEFA Champions League match against CSKA Moscow but fell short to a 3–2 defeat to the Russian club.
+Lestienne then helped the club to win the league title and also the Johan Cruyff Shield.
+Despite scoring 3 goals and contributing 10 assists in 19 appearances across all competition, PSV decided not to exercise its option to buy the player at the end of the loan spell.